 - State taxable pay and state taxes withheld

-If you are not filing W-2 forms online, you must also prepare a W-3 form, summarizing the information included in the W-2s.
+If you are filing W-2 forms by mail, you must also prepare a W-3 form summarizing the information included in the W-2s.
 Make sure that the totals for all boxes on the W-2 forms for your employees match the total fox that box on the W-3 form.
 Also, check to make sure that your business information is the same.

 Review these other common errors in submitting W-2 and W-3 forms.
-If you make a mistake and must correct a W-2 form, you'll also have to submit an amended W-3.
+If you make a mistake, you must file a W-2c form to make corrections.

 Due Date for Sending W-2 Forms

 Each year you must send W-2 forms to each of your employees by January 31 of the following year so they can use the form to prepare their tax return.
 You must also send the form to the Social Security Administration (SSA) by January 31 to verify and file the information for the employee's benefit credits.

 If January 31 is a weekend or holiday in a specific year, the due date is the next business day.
 For example, if January 31 is a Saturday, the deadline is February 2 for that year.

 You can request one 30-day extension to file W-2 forms.
 Use IRS Form 8809 to apply; the form must be filed before the due date.
 You must file this form by mail but your request isn't automatically granted.
 The IRS will only grant extensions in "extraordinary circumstances or catastrophe."

 To get an extension on giving W-2s to employees, fax a letter to the IRS on or before the due date that includes your reason for the delay and the signature of the person authorized to sign for the company.
 The fax goes to: